Wills and Trusts in Arizona

 Pour-Over Will

-A pour-over will is a testamentary that creates a trust and specifies the property that will transfer after someone passes away.
-This acts as a safety measure that can transfer assets to an account that might not have transferred otherwise.
+A pour-over will is a testamentary that creates a trust and specifies the property that will be transferred after someone passes away.
+This acts as a safety measure that can transfer assets to an account that might not have been transferred otherwise.

 The Different Types of Trusts in Arizona